Nearsoft/apprentice/01 - HTML & CSS/HTML/README.md

 # HTML

-All websites you visit daily, even some apps for your smartphone are created with HTML.
-What's HTML?
-The definition is Hyper Text Markup Language.
-Remember when we talked about Hyper Text on the How The Internet Works topic?
-Well, here is were things start to makes sense.
+All the websites that you visit daily, even some apps for your smartphone or for you desktop are created with **HTML**.
+HTML stands for Hypertext Markup Language.

 The word Markup comes from the expresion to "Mark up" some manuscript, and that annotations were added to the document in order to add some styles, like changing the font, adding color, changing size of the text, etc.

-Let's leave something clear first: HTML it's not a programming language, HTML it's just a Markup Language.
-This is because HTML is not able to handle logic, you can't create reusable functions neither create variables to storage data, you can't have also control structures, this language allows us to give the structure of a document which will give life to our websites.
+Let's be very clear that HTML it's not a programming language.
+It is a language but it's just a markup one.
+This is because HTML is not able to handle logic, you can't create reusable functions neither create variables to storage data, moreover you don't have control structures.
+This language allows us to give the structure of a document which will give life to our websites.

-As we said in previous topics, all in the internet are files.
-At the end, every website is an html file or a group of files, so if you want to start creating your own, open your favorite text editor and create a file with extension `.html`.
-For convention, the main page of your site should be called `index.html`.
+Every website in the internet is an html file or a group of files, so if you want to start creating your own, open your favorite text editor and create a file with extension `.html`.
+Conventionally the first page of your site should be called `index.html`.

-HTML uses tags in order to markup text and create elements.
+HTML uses *tags* in order to markup text and create elements.
 A tag, generally has a beginning and an end, and receive the name of *Paired tags*.
 This is the syntax for the root tag:

 ```
 <html></html>
 ```

-We must have clear that not all the tags will have the same structure, there are other elements that don't have closing tags, just because they are not marking up any text or other elements, these are just elements that will be inserted into the page and tags receive the name of *Single tags*.
+Not all the tags have the same structure than the one above, there are other elements that don't have closing tags, just because they are not marking up any text or other elements.
+These elements will be inserted into the page and those tags receive the name of *Single tags*.
 The syntax of these are similar to this one:

 ```
 <img>
 ```

-A bit further we will teach you other tags and how to use them, for now just remember that everything inside the tag, in case of being a paired tag, is being affected by the function of the tag.

 A tag can also contain extra information that will complement the functionality of the tag, sometimes changing the way the element looks or it's behavior.
 This data receive the name of *atributte* and this is the way it looks: